MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration-setup.md

 ## <a id="entities"></a>Import a package of data entities that includes a predefined Electronic Messaging (EM) setup

-The process of setting up the Electronic messages functionality for MTD for VAT has many steps.
+The process of setting up the EM functionality for MTD VAT has many steps.
 Because the names of some predefined entities are used in the ER configurations, it's important that you use a set of predefined values that are delivered in a package of data entities for the related tables.

+> [!NOTE]
+> Some records in the data entities in the package include a link to ER configurations.
+It's important that you import ER configurations into Finance before you start to import the data entities package.

 In [LCS](https://lcs.dynamics.com/v2), go to the Shared asset library, and select the **Data package** asset type.
-Then find **UK MTD-VAT setup.zip** in the list of data package files, and download it to your computer.
+Then find **UK MTD VAT setup** in the list of data package files, and download it to your computer.

-After the UK MTD-VAT setup.zip file is downloaded, open Finance, select the company that you will interoperate with HMRC from, and then go to **Workspaces** \> **Data management**.
+After the **UK MTD VAT setup** file is downloaded, open Finance, select the company that you will interoperate with HMRC's MTD VAT API from, and then go to **Workspaces** \> **Data management**.

 Before you import setup data from the package of data entities, follow these steps to make sure that the data entities in your application are refreshed and synced.